Observational history of comets: Early observations and thought

 Anaxagoras and Democritus’ theory deviated from Aristotle’s, as they believed comets were only after-images or shadows from planetary eclipses.
-Pythagorean claimed comets were planets that revolved around the sun for a longer period of time across the edge of the sun.
+Pythagorean claimed comets were planets that revolved around the Sun for a longer period of time across the edge of the Sun.
 Hippocrates of Chios and Aeschylus had a similar belief to that of Pythagorean, as they both believe comets were planets that had special properties.
 Chios and Aeschylus theorized that comets are planets that have an immaterial tail produced by the atmosphere.
 Aristotle’s theory over the creation and properties of a comet was prevalent up until the 1600s.
 Many philosophers and astrologers came up with their own theories to try and explain the phenomena that is a comet but only two were of relevance.
 Aristotle’s theory still prevailed, along with Seneca’s.

 Seneca believed comets came from the celestial region of the universe.
 He firmly opposed Aristotle’s theory that comets were formed from the element of fire by stating the comets fire would grow if it ever entered the lower depths of the atmosphere.
 Seneca recognized the flaws in his theory as he understood that accurately and consistently observing a comet had a high level of difficulty.
 Seneca the Younger, in his Natural Questions, observed that comets moved regularly through the sky and were undisturbed by the wind, behavior more typical of celestial than atmospheric phenomena.
 While he conceded that the other planets do not appear outside the Zodiac, he saw no reason that a planet-like object could not move through any part of the sky.

+Until the sixteenth century, comets were usually considered bad omens of deaths of kings or noble men, or coming catastrophes, or even interpreted as attacks by heavenly beings against terrestrial inhabitants.
+The earliest known picture of a comet is that of Halley's Comet depicted as a terrifying omen on the Bayeux Tapestry, which recorded the Norman conquest of England in 1066 CE.
+Another illustration published in the Nuremberg Chronicle in 1493 has been claimed to depict the comet's 684 CE apparition, but the same woodblock is used in that chronicle for other comets from the 11th century, and there is no evidence that the image is anything but a generic image of a comet, created for the 1493 edition.